abhirammadugula/a03-1/README.md

 2. Create an appname for your site.
 3. Go to Deploy and install Heroku CLI (command line interface).
 4. Go to Settings to see your Heroku URI (hosted website link).
+5. Go to Settings and set your config vars (see config.json.example for required key-value pairs)

 ## Making Changes